tandasat/cs_driver/README.md

 After this, you are free to use Capstone API from a driver.

 Those steps are just example and not a hard-rule.
-Developpers are also free to have aseparate solutions for Capstone and your driver as long as the driver can link capstone.lib and run equivalent code to what cs_driver.h provides.
+Developpers are also free to have separate solutions for Capstone and your driver as long as the driver can link capstone.lib and run equivalent code to what cs_driver.h provides.